jsiegenthaler/hueget/README.md

 Saturation of the light.
 254 is the most saturated (colored) and 0 is the least saturated (white).

 ## xy (get and set)
 The xy values represent x and y coordinates of a color in CIE color space.
 The first value is the x coordinate and the second value is the y coordinate.
-Both x and y must be between 0 and 1, and will be rounded to 4 decimal places by the Hue bridge, eg: 0.666666 becomes 0.6667.
+Both x and y must be between 0 and 1, and will be rounded to 4 decimal places by the Hue bridge, e.g.: 0.666666 becomes 0.6667.
 If the specified coordinates are not in the CIE color space, the closest color to the coordinates will be chosen.

 When sending the xy array, you **must** url encode the comma to %2c (or %2C).
 Here is an example for "xy":\[0.25,0.52\] :